ZecHub/zechub/site/Using_Zcash/Payment_Request_URIs.md

 ## Use Cases of Payment Requests

-Online Shopping Checkout: Payment requests are initiated by customers during online purchases.
+Online Shopping.
+Checkout Payment requests are initiated by customers during online purchases.

-Hotel and Accommodation Bookings: Various booking platforms leverage payment request URLs for hotel reservations.
+Hotel and Accommodation Bookings.
+Various booking platforms leverage payment request URLs for hotel reservations.

-Online Bill Payments: Utility companies use payment request URLs to enable customers to offset their bills seamlessly.
+Online Bill Payments.
+Utility companies use payment request URLs to enable customers to offset their bills seamlessly.

-Event Ticket Purchases: Event organizers across borders use this mechanism to make ticket purchases easier.
+Event Ticket Purchases.
+Event organizers across borders use this mechanism to make ticket purchases easier.

-P2P Payments: Individuals can easily send payment requests to family and friends via messaging apps, with payment links embedded in the messages.
+P2P Payments.
+Individuals can easily send payment requests to family and friends via messaging apps, with payment links embedded in the messages.

 ## Code Example